RobertApikyan/AbstractMvp/README.md

      */
     fun onViewDetach()
 ```
-PresenterLifecycleHandler's implementation can be done with custom activity lifecycle callback mechanism or it will be more easy to implement with a Lifecycle component from Android arc. components.
+PresenterLifecycleHandler's implementation can be done with custom activity lifecycle callback mechanism or it will be more easy to implement with a Lifecycle component from Android arcitecture components.

+Presenter also have one more lifecycle method ```onCreate()```, which is called by framework only once, when presenter instance is created, and all components are bound together.

 ### BINDING ALL TOGETHER